jwharm/java-gi/README.md

 }
 ```

 The Java-GI bindings are cross-platform: You can use the same jar on all supported operating systems (Linux, Windows and MacOS) provided that the native libraries are installed.
-Platform-specific types and methods (like `Gtk.PrintUnixDialog`) check the operating system at runtime and throw an `UnsupportedPlatformException` when neccessary.
+Platform-specific types and methods (like `Gtk.PrintUnixDialog`) check the operating system at runtime and throw an `UnsupportedPlatformException` when necessary.

 ## Building and Contributing